inrae/GenomAsm4pg/README.md

   r2: path/to/r2/reads
 ```

-- Make sure to set the `Sample_1_file_name` keys to match the file names in the `fastx_files` directory.
+- Make sure to set `Sample_1_file_name` to match the file names in the `fastx_files` directory.
 An example can be seen in the `masterconfig.yaml` file which is configured to run on the provided test data.
 - Choose your run name by setting `run`.
 - Specify the organism ploidy with `ploidy`.
 - Choose the BUSCO lineage with `lineage`.